Introduce the team, describe the project, review roles & responsibilities and invite feedback

 Focus groups also suggest sharing examples of how communities have wiggled through disasters and bounce back.
 Showing is better than telling, they said.
 For sources, RAND offers in-depth coverage of resilient cities in the United States and across the globe.
 The Neighborhood Empowerment Network (NEN) website features “Voices of Resilience,” a video series of communities working together to build resilience.

-The Community and Regional Resilience Institute (CARRI) summarizes case studies of its three partner communities in the Southeast United States: Gulfport, Mississippi; Charleston, South Carolina; and Memphis, Tennessee.
+The Community and Regional Resilience Institute (CARRI) offers community success stories.
 The National Institute of Standards and Technology (NIST) offers case studies from a policy lens.

 Refer to our ABOUT menu to learn of other resilience initiatives of interest to your coalition.